For registration issues, please feel free to contact us through the query form after reading the REGISTRATION page

 The course will consist of

-In-class lectures (1 hour) – Both sections have to attend the lecture at the same time.
+In-class lectures (1 hour) – ALL sections have to attend the lecture at the same time.

 FALL semester: Tuesday @10:40 - 11:30 in U1